 Arthritis Patient Advisory Board

 Annette is an enthusiastic advocate for patient inclusion in research and in healthcare decision making.
 She has had rheumatoid arthritis for the past 30 years and was a partner in a market research fieldwork company until retirement.
-In 2014 she was an ePatient Scholar at the Stanford Medicine X Conference in Palo Alto, and in 2013 and 2014 was the moderator of the Reaching Out With Arthritis Research (#eROAR) tweetchat.
+In 2014 she was an ePatient Scholar at the Stanford Medicine X Conference in Palo Alto, and from 2013 to the present has been the moderator of the Reaching Out With Arthritis Research (#eROAR) tweetchat.

 Annette sits on the Board of Directors for the Sjogren’s Society of Canada and tweets at @Sjogrensca for the SJSC.
-She also is a volunteer Health Mentor for the Centre For Interprofessional Education in Ontario and is a member of Patient Partners in Arthritis and CAPA.
+She also is a volunteer Health Mentor for the Centre For Interprofessional Education in Ontario and is a founding member of the Patient Advisors Network, a community of practice for patients.
 You can often find her participating in tweetchats as @anetto or blogging about health related issues at her blog called “Your Gold Watch – Rheutired”

-As a new member of APAB from Ontario she is honoured to be invited to join the Arthritis Patient Advisory Board and to work with such a well qualified and effective group of volunteer advocates.
+As a member of APAB from Ontario she is honoured to be a member of the Arthritis Patient Advisory Board and to work with such a well qualified and effective group of volunteer advocates.

 A retired Economic Geologist, Jon has been dealing with psoriatic arthritis for some time.
 Living with this disease makes him very interested in finding out more about arthritis in general.
 When the opportunity to join the Arthritis Patient Advisory Board came up, he immediately signed on.